pcsmomo/microservices-node-react/docs/README-07.md

   - Mongoose does not make this easy
 - Issue #2: The properties that we pass to the User contructor don't necessarily match up with the properties available on a user

+## Section 9 - Authentication Strategies and Options

+### 169. Fundamental Authentication Strategies

+- Fundamental Option #1: Individual services rely on the auth service
+  - Pros: changes to auth state are immedately reflected
+  - Cons: Auth service goes down?
+Entire app is broken
+- Fundamental Option #1.1: Individual services rely on the auth service as a gateway
+- \*Fundamental Option #2: Individual services know how to authenticate a user
+  - Pros: Auth service is down?
+Who cares!
+  - Cons: Some user got banned?
+Darn, I just gave them the keys to my car 5 minutes ago...

+### 171. So Which Option?

+> We are going with Option #2 to stick with the idea of independent services

 </details>